harmansingh1412/Paper-Publishing-Template/DEVELOPMENT.md

   </div></div>

-More information on how to clone a repository
+<p dir="auto">More information on how to clone a <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">repository</a></p>